mayank26saxena/Bollywood-Movie-Data/trailer-data/README.md

 ## Bollywood Movie Data

-This repository contains the data for all Bollywood Movie Trailers released from 2008 to 2017.
+This repository contains the gender and emotion data for all Bollywood Movie Trailers released from 2008 to 2017.

-The following dataset includes 2 folders :
+The following dataset includes the folder :
-- __frames__: It has the corresponding frames for each second for all the trailers downloaded from YouTube.
-- __data__: It has the corresponding information of gender and emotion detected at each frame for the video.
+- __individual-trailer-data__: It has the gender data and emotion data detected at each frame for the trailer video.

 The repository also includes the following files :
 - __trailers_list.csv__: Contains movie names and year of release of all the trailers in the dataset